Lent at St. Therese

 Mobile Meal Pack Fundraiser

-March 14th and March 28th I After Stations of the Cross
+March 6th (with BINGO!) and March 20th (with BINGO!) - After Stations of the Cross

-It’s our delicious Friday fish fry event - come enjoy fabulous food and community time!
+It’s our delicious Friday fish fry event - come enjoy fabulous food, community time and BINGO!

 Menu: Beer-Battered Cod, French Fries, Mac & Cheese and Coleslaw.